Ja Morant ready to rejoin Grizzlies, NBA suspension over

-Ja Morant’s eight-game NBA suspension is over, and the two-time All-Star guard can rejoin the Memphis Grizzlies.
+Ja Morant’s eight-game NBA suspension is over, and the two-time All-Star guard may rejoin the Memphis Grizzlies.

-He is expected to be on the bench Monday night when Memphis hosts Dallas, though it’s unclear exactly when he’ll play with the earliest being Wednesday.
-The Grizzlies announced Sunday that Morant will not play against the Mavericks because of a “Return to Competition Reconditioning.”
+He is expected on the bench Monday night when Memphis hosts Dallas, though it’s unclear exactly when he’ll play, with the earliest being Wednesday.
+The Grizzlies announced Sunday that Morant would not play against the Mavericks because of a “Return to Competition Reconditioning.”

 “We’ll see when he gets back in the team environment,” Jenkins said Saturday night before the Grizzlies beat Golden State 133-119.
 “Our anticipation is he’s at least out for Monday.
 We’ll cross the bridge on Wednesday as we get a little bit closer.”

-The Grizzlies host Houston on Wednesday in the first of two games in Memphis.
+The Grizzlies host Houston on Wednesday in the first of two consecutive games against the Rockets in Memphis.

-Memphis went 5-3 without Morant, who first stepped away from the team March 4, hours after he livestreamed himself on Instagram brandishing a gun at strip club in Colorado following a game against the Denver Nuggets.
-Then the Grizzlies said on March 8 that Morant would be sidelined four more games.
+Memphis went 5-3 without Morant, who first stepped away from the team March 4, hours after he livestreamed himself on Instagram displaying a gun at strip club in Colorado following a game against the Denver Nuggets.
+The Grizzlies said on March 8 that Morant would be sidelined for four more games.

-Morant met with NBA Commissioner Adam Silver in New York before the NBA announced his suspension March 15, including the first six games he had already missed.
+Morant met with NBA Commissioner Adam Silver in New York before the NBA announced his suspension on March 15, including six games he already had missed.

 Police in Colorado conducted their own investigation and concluded there was no reason to charge Morant with a crime after looking into the circumstances surrounding the video.